-Simona’s research interests include movement ecology, spatial ecology, behavioral ecology, evolutionary ecology, and wildlife conservation.
-She is particularly interested in using animal telemetry and tracking data as a powerful tool to learn about animal behavior, disentangle the complex feedbacks between individuals and environment, and inform conservation actions in the context of major threats to biodiversity such as landscape fragmentation, biological invasions, and climate change, in all of which movement dynamics play a crucial role.
-Simona is fascinated by movement as a universal component of life histories and a fundamental factor shaping patterns and processes across taxa and ecological systems.
+Simona is a quantitative ecologist with special expertise in movement ecology; movement fascinates her as a universal component of life histories that shapes patterns and processes across taxa and ecological systems.
+Simona is particularly interested in using animal telemetry and tracking data as a tool to learn about animal behavior, disentangle the complex feedbacks between individuals and environment, and inform conservation actions in the context of major threats to biodiversity such as landscape fragmentation, biological invasions, and climate change, in all of which movement dynamics play a crucial role.